prismatic-io/integration-publisher/README.md

 ## PATH_TO_CNI vs PATH_TO_YML

 Use `PATH_TO_CNI` if publishing a Code Native Integration.
 Use `PATH_TO_YML` if publishing an integration defined in a YML file only.
-In the unlikely scenario that both are provided, `PATH_TO_YML` will take precedence.
+In the unlikely scenario that both are provided, an error will be thrown.

 ## Example Usage